-37. Although certain KERP participants hold titles including the term "director," "vice president," or "chief," as set forth in the Smith declaration, none of the potential KERP participants are "insiders," as such term is defined by section 101(31) of the Bankruptcy Code.
-None of the potential KERP participants have discretionary control over substantial budgetary amounts or significant control with respect to the Debtors' corporate policies or governance.
-Therefore, the Debtors respectfully submit that none of the KERP participants constitute "insiders" of the Debtors, and the restrictions of section 503(c)(1) of the Bankruptcy Code is inapplicable to the KERP.
+38. Although certain 2020 KERP participants hold titles including the term "director," "vice president," or "chief," as set forth in the Smith declaration and found by the Court in connection with the 2019 KERP, none of the potential 2020 KERP participants are "insiders," as such term is defined by section 101(31) of the Bankruptcy Code.
+None of the potential 2020 KERP participants have discretionary control over substantial budgetary amounts or significant control with respect to the Debtors' corporate policies or governance.
+Therefore, the Debtors respectfully submit that none of the 2020 KERP participants constitute "insiders" of the Debtors, and the restrictions of section 503(c)(1) of the Bankruptcy Code are inapplicable to the 2020 KERP.